cattonkey/Bob_Web/index.md

 	![Password Hash](https://i.imgur.com/B3KtSqg.png)

-	Afterwhich, we clean up a bit, making the password easier to store
+	Afterwhich, we clean up a bit, encoding the password for simpler storage

-	fEQhMjlgL3wzIXwyfCl8MzB8MzR8PCF8XFx8
+	**REDACTED**

 And thats it!
 Creating simple and memorable passwords is not that hard after all.
 We hope you that this was a good read, and should you have any computer problems, remember us, Bob The Builder :)